 |Data source:||The source is an extract or transform that defines in its rows the data to be written to the cube.
 The first columns of the source must contain the names of the dimension elements of the cube (except in delete mode; see mode explanations below).
 The last column contains the value that is written in the cube cell.

 In the following example, the cube has eight dimensions, one less than the number of columns in the source:

-The Splash mode is set to “disabled” unless otherwise indicated.
+In every new load, Splash mode is set to "disabled".
 Splash modes “add” and “set” are only possible in combination with load modes “insert” and “delete”.
 Further information on the topic of splashing can be found in the article Splashing: Data Entry on Consolidated Cells

-With options mapToDefault and createUnderDefault you will not lose the values of items which do not exist in the dimension.
+*With options mapToDefault and createUnderDefault, you will not lose the values of items that do not exist in the dimension.
 The default element is the same for all dimensions and has to exist before the load for all dimensions for which this logic should apply.

 In the Dimension Mapping table, any dimension of the cube can be assigned for each source column.
 For columns that should not be loaded to the cube, the entry "" is used.
 Thus it is possible to rename and skip columns.
 The dimension order cannot be changed, which is only relevant if the cube does not yet exist.
 The last source column is not displayed in the Dimension Mapping, as it always contains the cube cell value.